 (1994) — There is a $#!+ ton of slapstick in The Mask.
-The full on romantic pursuit clearly places it in the screwball comedy camp.
+The full-on romantic pursuit clearly places it in the screwball comedy camp.

-No one can dispute this was Jim Carrey’s defining role in comedy.
-He’s a slapstick legend, but in this screwball he brings a cult comic book character to life in flawless representation.
+No one can dispute this was Jim Carrey’s defining role in a comedy.
+He’s a slapstick legend, but in this screwball, he brings a cult comic book character to life in flawless representation.
 It’s as if The Mask has jumped straight from the pages of the Dark Horse Mayhem comic book anthology released a few years prior in 1989.

 Jim portrays the everyman with the sudden hero power with a twist.
 The Mask infuses the wearer with the personality of Loki.
-The norse god of mischief.
+The Norse god of mischief.
 Most know Loki from the Marvel universe.
 Marvel’s Loki is based on the Norse God, taking the same name.
 Lore of Loki is great fun to explore but in The Mask, all you really need to know is that the person wearing it is mischievous.
 It’s no wonder the girl falls for the man behind the mask.

-The Mask holds up to the test of time due to special effects which were tuned to the characteristics of a Tex Avery cartoon theme.
+The Mask holds up to the test of time due to special effects that were tuned to the characteristics of a Tex Avery cartoon theme.
 It’s surprising more films have not borrowed this style of CGI comedy animation.

 The comic book version of The Mask is a bit of dark comedy.
-The film is family friendly.
+The film is family-friendly.
 It’s expanded accessibility is one more reason it reaches #7 on our list of best screwballs.

 5Ferris Bueller’s Day Off